 “I’m seriously reconsidering showing you what’s in here.
-I get the feeling you’ll never let it go, either.”
-Or that you’ll think I’m crazy.
+I get the feeling you’ll never let it go either.”
+Or that he’ll think I’m crazy.
 Surely a decade and change of sanity could balance out a teenage quirk.
-Or maybe not.
+Or not.

 Either way, he’ll stop thinking about the concert.
-Which is the entire point of this paleontology expedition.
+Which is the whole point of this paleontology expedition.

 I crouch down with the box in my lap and fold it open.
-Inside are five posters, thirty-odd magazine clippings, a journal, ticket stubs, and pictures—all with one common theme.
+Inside are five posters, thirty-odd magazine clippings, a journal, ticket stubs, and pictures – all with one common theme.
 I bite my lip and tease a frame out from beneath the journal and a faded poster.
 Holding it out to him is terrifying, but now seems as good a time as any.
-His night can’t possibly get any worse.
+His night couldn’t possibly get any worse.